 EXTRACTING SECURITY RETURN ON INVESTMENT (ROI):

-PSIM has become the perfect catalyst for this transition from systems, which are reliant on constant monitoring and input by security personnel to information based systems which proactively manage the increasing volume of information in the control room.
+PSIM has become the perfect catalyst for this transition from systems, which are reliant on constant monitoring and input by security personnel to information-based systems that proactively manage the increasing volume of information in the control room.
 To further drive value from the security departments of a company, PSIM data mining and analytic capabilities can be utilized to create highly specialized reports for other department heads.